rogorido/sistercities/sistercities.md

          y = "Population of destination city (log)")
 ```

+## Scales

 But: how can we modify colors and legend?
-The so-called `scales` are
-your friend.
-Citing the ggplot2 book: "scales control the mapping from
-data to aesthetics.
-They take your data and turn it into something
-that you can see, like size, colour, position or shape".
-And at the
-same time, scales provide the tools that let you read the plot: the
-axes and legends.
+The so-called `scales` are your friend.
+Citing the ggplot2 book: "scales control the mapping from data to aesthetics.
+They take your data and turn it into something that you can see, like size, colour, position or shape".
+And at the same time, scales provide the tools that let you read the plot: the axes and legends.
 Actually ggplot2 is always using per default scales when you create a graph.

-Nevertheless I have to admit scales are maybe the least intuitive
-element in ggplot2.
+Nevertheless, I have to admit that scales are maybe the least intuitive element in ggplot2.
 There are [many different scales](http://ggplot2.tidyverse.org/reference/#section-scales) you can use.
-The naming scheme for scales is made up of three pieces separated by “_“:
+Noteworthing is the fact that the naming scheme for scales is made up of three pieces separated by “_“:

-  1. scale
+  1. scale,
-  2. The name of the aesthetic (e.g., colour, shape or x)
+  2. The name of the aesthetic (e.g., colour, shape or x),
   3. The name of the scale (e.g., continuous, discrete, brewer).

 But let's take a look at it with our previous graph.
 In our last graph we can control 3 different scales: